-Caesar's daughter gets all her home work assignments from a website online, and he would to update their computer so it will work better.
+Caesar's daughter gets all her homework assignments from a website online, and he's going to have to update their computer so it will work better.
 What should he get?
 Leo recommends Chromebooks because most schools are using them now.
-Leo prefers ACER, because they have a wide array of models in your price range.
+Leo prefers Acer because they have a wide array of models in his price range.
 Leo recommends going down to a local Best Buy and see which one is best.
-The 15" is a great option for about $200.
-But the 11" may be good enough.
-The ACER SPIN can convert to a tablet as well.
-The Acer Chromebook Tab 10 is getting great reviews.
-It comes with a stylus, too.
+The 15" is a great option for about $200, but the 11" may be good enough.

 Barb bought a Chromebook and the screen really isn't that great.
 Leo says that with a Chromebook under $400, corners have to be cut somewhere and it's likely the Chromebook manufacturer opted for a lower quality screen.
 If she paid more, she could get a better screen.
 The Acer 14" model Chromebook has a nice screen.
 Or, she could return the Chromebook and get a Chrome Box that she could use an external monitor with.